max-scopp/pencel/README.md

 - 🛠 No compiler lock-in
 - 🧩 No enforced bundler or dev server
-- 🚫 No automatic polyfills
+- 🚫 No automatic polyfills (handled by your bundler if needed)
 - 🎯 Build-agnostic, framework-friendly
 - 📦 Output: just standard TypeScript Web Components — nothing hidden